A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 - What is the main reason for your website redesign

-- What do you want to get from your new website?
+- What do you want to achieve with your new website?

 - When do you want to achieve these objectives?